ryaka/rheakara/content/blog/hello-world.md

 Squarespace, essentially allows me to have a backup of all publications of my website for any point in time.

-So not only do I now have an easy format to copy and transfer around all of my posts to USB, Dropbox, S3, or whatever, I also have a snapshot of everything that's been published on the page and the changes made between.

 I haven't ignored AWS S3 completely as I store a compressed backup there.
 According to their FAQ:

 >[if you store 10,000 objects with Amazon S3, you can on average expect to incur a loss of a single object once every 10,000,000 years](https://aws.amazon.com/s3/faqs/#data-protection).

-so it's just really nice to have around either way even if I am not using it as a hosting service and instead just as a compressed dump store instead.
+which makes it really nice to have around either way even if I am not using it as a hosting service, and instead just as a compressed dump store instead.

 Since the move I no longer have that nagging voice in my head about "that one" unnecessary expenditure.
 I also now have a very durable backup(s) of my site, so